MSIA/2021-msia423-chang-christina-project/README.md

 │
 ├── notebooks/
 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── src/                              <- Source data for the project │